Understanding Fast-Tracking Attacks in Second Life: A Guide to Anti-Griefing

 - A typical avatar walking speed is 5–7 m/s; running is ~10 m/s.

-- Scripted vehicles or flight assists can reach 50–100 m/s without difficulty.
+- Scripted vehicles or flight assists can reach 50–100 m/s without difficulty, posing a challenge for basic **SL security systems**.

-- Modified viewers or physics exploits can push speeds to 200 m/s or higher, especially if the attacker disables simulator limits.
+- Modified viewers or physics exploits can push speeds to 200 m/s or higher, especially if the attacker disables simulator limits, highlighting the need for advanced **IT security in Second Life**.